Studebaker Big Six: 1920s production

-In the 1920s, twelve of the fourteen Arizona counties issued Studebakers to their sheriffs, because of their reputation for power, reliability, and ability to withstand hard use and bad roads.
-In 1925, the company published a pamphlet about the Arizona sheriffs' Studebakers, and named their Big Six Sport Phaeton model the Sheriff.
+In the 1920s, 12 of the 14 Arizona counties issued Studebakers to their sheriffs, because of their reputation for power, reliability, and ability to withstand hard use and bad roads.
+In 1925, the company published a pamphlet about the Arizona sheriffs' Studebakers, and named their Big Six Sport Phaeton model the "Sheriff".
 One of the Arizona sheriffs' Big Six cars has been restored, and is on display at the Arizona Historical Society museum in Tucson.

-At the 1924 New York Auto Show, Studebaker featured a 1918 Big Six that had a verified odometer reading of over 500000 mi, as a testament to the longevity and durability of Studebaker vehicles.
+At the 1924 New York Auto Show, Studebaker featured a 1918 Big Six that had a verified odometer reading over 500000 mi, as a testament to the longevity and durability of Studebaker vehicles.